You want to beat a slot machine in the twenty-first century? Then you need to know how a

 Slot RNG Essentials

 1) An RNG (random number generator) is at the heart of all modern slot machines.
-These include traditional reels, video reels, video poker machines, video blackjack, and video keno.
+These include traditional reels, video reels,

 2) Every RNG in every slot machine is tested and licensed in all regulated gambling jurisdictions in North America.
 Laws require that slot machines perform to a particular standard and have a minimum payback.